 Make sure to let the container sit at room temperature for 5 min before scooping, and directly put the ice cream back in the freezer once served.

-Homemade ice cream can be stored for up to 2 months in the freezer but it will taste better eaten within 2 weeks.
+Homemade vanilla ice cream can be stored in the freezer for up to 2 months, but it will taste best when eaten within 2 weeks of making it.

 Nutrition